Yogen-in Temple in Kyoto

 Facts & Figures

-The Yogen-in Temple, a Jodo Shinshu Kengo-in Buddhist temple in Kyoto, is famous for its main hall and the so called blood ceiling.
-It is the blood of Mototada Ioni and other samurai warriors, which committed suicide in the end of a 11 day siege on the floor of Fushimi Castle in 1600.
-The remains of the castle floor were send to 5 different temples in Kyoto (Genkoan Temple, Shoden-ji Temple, Hosen-in Temple, Myoshin-ji and Yogen-in).
+The Yogen-in Temple, a Jodo Shinshu Kengo-in Buddhist temple in Kyoto, is famous for its main hall and the so-called blood ceiling.
+It is the blood of Mototada Ioni and other samurai warriors, who committed suicide at the end of an 11-day siege on the floor of Fushimi Castle in 1600.
+The remains of the castle floor were sent to 5 different temples in Kyoto (Genkoan Temple, Shoden-ji Temple, Hosen-in Temple, Myoshin-ji, and Yogen-in).
+Best Ryokans in Kyoto Experience the Ultimate Japanese Hospitality at a Kyoto Ryokan.

 My tips for local activities